usarral/butler-cli/docs/ARCHITECTURE.md

 ## Overview

-Butler CLI is a command-line application written in TypeScript and Node.js.
+Butler CI CLI is a command-line application written in TypeScript and Node.js.
 The project follows a modular command pattern.
 Each command is implemented as a separate module and reuses shared utilities (config management, HTTP client, formatters, storage).

 High-level architecture: